SvenskaSpel/locust-plugins/README.md

     - Checks (`--check-rps`, `--check-fail-ratio`, `--check-avg-response-time`), gives an error return code if certain conditions are not met
 - Here are some [examples of use](examples/cmd_line_examples.sh), and of course the [source](locust_plugins/__init__.py)

+# Further examples

+Have a look at the [example locustfiles](examples/) to learn how to use the plugins.

+# locust-swarm

 These plugins work well together with [locust-swarm](https://github.com/SvenskaSpel/locust-swarm)